nsidc/granule-metgen/README.md

   `projection_y_coordinate` attribute.
 * (y[0],x[0]) represents the upper left corner of the spatial coverage.
 * Spatial coordinate values represent the center of the area covered by a measurement.
-* Only one coordinate system is used by all data variables in all data files (i.e. only one grid mapping variable is present in a file, and the content of that variable is the same in every data file).
+* Only one coordinate system is used by all data variables in all science files (i.e. only one grid mapping variable is present in a file, and the content of that variable is the same in every science file).

 ### MetGenC `ini` File Assumtions
-* If a `pixel_size` value is present in the `.ini` file, its units are assumed to be the same as the units of the spatial coordinate variables.
+* If a `pixel_size` value is present in the `.ini` file, its units are assumed to be
+* the same as the units of the spatial coordinate variables in the data set's science files.
 * Date/time strings can be parsed using `datetime.fromisoformat`
 * Checksums are all SHA256